-- Accelerate current programmes for improving training compliance - Accelerate current programme for improving essential to role training compliance - Accelerate current programmes for improving appraisal compliance - Report on these to the Board monthly
+- Accelerate current programmes for improving training compliance - Accelerate current programme for improving essential to role training compliance - Accelerate current programmes for improving appraisal compliance - Report on these to the board monthly

-Progress against all of the actions will be monitored at Trust Board.
+Progress against all of the actions will be monitored at trust board.

-Statements of Assurance from the Board relating to the Quality of NHS services provided by Northampton General Hospital NHS Trust
+Statements of Assurance from the Board relating to the Quality of NHS services provided here at NGH.